 1. Online course for exams on demand

-Over the last few years, the major accounting qualifications have all moved to having more exams on demand (those that can be sat at anytime rather than during a specific sitting).
+Over the last few years, the major accounting qualifications have all moved to having more exams on demand (exams that can be sat at anytime rather than during a specific sitting).
 Exams on demand can be fantastic – they allow for flexibility over where and when an exam can be sat.

 By using FI online courses, which can be started on demand and provide you instant access to your study materials, you can make the most of this flexibility and study when it suits you rather than have to wait.
 Take a look at the courses we have available for you right now.

-2. Make the most of the working week with evening Online Live courses
+2. Make the most of the working week with Online Live evening courses

 3. Mix and match for papers that have a tuition and revision course